onflow/docs/docs/guides/fungible-token.md

 }
 ```

-Let's next create a new emulator account using the CLI.
+Next let's create a new emulator account using the CLI.
 We'll use this account to create a new vault and mint tokens into it.
 Run:

 ```
 flow accounts create